 The Main Hall

-Past: This Main Hall was Jamie’s pottery studio until 1984, when it became Ellen’s EKO quilt workshop (over 2000 quilts were made where you’re standing).
-Recently, Ellen and Benji constructed a huge sculpture for the SCANA headquarters (South Carolina Gas & Electric Company) here, which involved working with electrical lineman; The Rensing Center also used this open area to hold a public symposium on environmental issues.
+Past: This Main Hall was Ellen’s EKO quilt workshop (over 2000 quilts were made here).
+In 2008, Ellen and Benji constructed a huge sculpture for the SCANA headquarters (South Carolina Gas & Electric Company) here, which involved working with electrical lineman; The Rensing Center also used this open area to hold a public symposium on environmental issues.

 Future: As the core space of this exciting building, this Main Hall will serve as the hub of creative activity for residents and guests.